Public Hospital Project

-In 2008, the Department of Health Care Services' (DHCS) Clinical Assurance and Administrative Support Division (CAASD) piloted a new process which allowed selected Designated Public Hospitals (DPHs) to use an evidence based standardized medical review criteria tool in lieu of the TAR process for Fee-For-Service (FFS) Medi-Cal admissions.
+In 2008, the Department of Health Care Services' (DHCS) Clinical Assurance Division (CAD) piloted a new process which allowed selected Designated Public Hospitals (DPHs) to use an evidence based standardized medical review criteria tool in lieu of the TAR process for Fee-For-Service (FFS) Medi-Cal admissions.

 The Designated Public Hospital Project (DPHP) pilot ended in 2010 and allowed DHCS to analyze the impact of the DPHs using standardized criteria on acute inpatient days, length of stay, levels of care, approval and denial rates, and program costs.

 The DPHP, also called the Public Hospital Project (PHP) and Tar-Free Project, entered an expansion phase after the pilot period, to transition all DPHs into the project.
 Participating hospitals abide by a Participation Agreement and receive training on the TAR-free process for Medi-Cal FFS admissions.
 Trainings include an overview of the PHP, Acute Administrative Days, and Medi-Cal Aid Codes.

 Superior Systems Waiver